Quirktree/info314-website/docs/assignments/lab7.md

 ### Getting Started

-As always, create a new branch dedicated to this lab within your http-proxy repository, and at the root of your repository, add a new script named `http-proxy.py` based on `resources/template.py`.
-This file will be the main deliverable for your project.
+As always, create a new branch dedicated to this lab within your http-proxy repository.
+All code development for this task should take place in `http-proxy.py`.

 HTTP proxies incorporate server and client functionality into a single daemon.
 As a server, your proxy listens and process the requests it receives from browsers and other HTTP clients.
 As a client, your proxy will pass the clients' requests on to the intended destination and handle the responses in return.
+We can implement this behavior by creating both types of sockets within the same application and passing the relevant information between them.

 In this task, we will work exclusively on the server functionality of the proxy.
 Specifically, we'll build a server that processes the incoming TCP stream and parses out HTTP GET requests.
 In future assignments, we'll extend our code to handle other message types and implement the client functionality.

 ### Main Loop (Event Loop)

-Use a while loop to repeatedly `accept()` and process incoming requests.
-For each active connection, you will be making calls to `Socket.recv()` in order to fetch the next chunk of data from the TCP stream and process it.

-!!! info "What it means to work with streams"
-    Remember that TCP is a stream-oriented protocol and that the Sockets API is built around the metaphor of the stream of bytes.
-Each attempt to read data from a socket pulls data from the stream in small chunks, e.g., `Socket.recv(1024)` returns _up to 1024 bytes_ of data from the stream.
+To start out this lab, it will be helpful to reference the server logic you created in the `main` function of your echo server.
+On the server side, our proxy will build on connection and communication flow we established in that task.
+Namely, we want to provide a way for a web browser to repeatedly open new connections in order to send HTTP requests and receive the corresponding response (one request/response per connection).

+Within the echo server, you wrote a loop that would receive the next connection from `accept()` and begin to process it.
+This loop is the basis for handling the connections that will be made from web browsers that are configured to speak through the proxy.
+You should be aware, however, that the connection handling process for a proxy is more complex than what we created for the echo server.

+To provide a minimally functional echo server, we could get away with making a single call to `Socket.recv()` per connection.
+This would accept the first chunk of data received and enable us to echo it back from the client.
+There are limitations on this approach since it doesn't take advantage of the _stream_-based nature of a TCP connection (or even fully recognize its constraints).
+The benefit to us, however, is that we didn't have to think to critically about how to recognize the end of an _echo request_.

+#### Stream-Oriented Protocols and the Sockets API

+As you move forward in the next few labs, you will need to wrestle with what it means to work with a stream-oriented protocol and the way in which that is implemented within the Sockets API.
+The main implication of the stream metaphor is that we don't have an easy way to recognize where messages (like HTTP requests and responses) start and end.

+The only thing we can take for granted when we call `Socket.recv()`, is that we received a new chunk of data from the stream.
+Depending on the behavior of the TCP client and server, the chunk of data could represent an entire message (as we assumed for our echo), part of a message, or even multiple messages.
+Likewise, we need to be aware that a call to `Socket.recv()` when we have already received everything from the other side will hang until a timeout occurs and the connection is closed.

+Further discussion of this can be found in the latter sections of the [Real Python tutorial](https://realpython.com/python-sockets/#application-client-and-server)

+In order to read from a stream, you will need to wrap `Socket.recv()` within an infinite loop, breaking out only when you can determine that you've received a complete message **-or-** when you detect that the connection is closed from the other side.
+In order to know where messages begin and end, we have to inspect the incoming bytes based on HTTP message syntax, which will be the primary goal of this lab.

+**This is worth repeating one more time:**

+!!! important
     Don't assume that `recv()` will return a complete HTTP message in one call.
-The Sockets API does not even guarantee that it will return the full number of bytes you requested.
-In order to know where messages begin and end, we have to inspect the incoming bytes based on HTTP message syntax.
+The Sockets API does not even guarantee that it will return the full number of bytes you requested, i.e., `Socket.recv(1024)` returns _up to 1024 bytes_ of data from the stream.

+#### Store Incomplete Messages in a Buffer

 Since it is up to you to identify and reconstruct messages out of the stream, you should create a buffer that will hold your data while you work to identify complete HTTP messages.
 A buffer in this case is nothing more than a python bytes object that you append to each time a `recv()` returns successfully, for example: